 Hi!
 We are Justin and Lu and we moved to Italy from Australia.
-Since moving here we’ve been busy discovering the La Spezia, Cinque Terre, and The Gulf of Poets.
-We now realize that there’s so much to see and do that the average tourist is missing out on!
+Since moving here we’ve been privileged to discover La Spezia, Cinque Terre, and The Gulf of Poets.
+There’s so much to see and do, but sadly the average tourist is missing out on so much!

 Our travel tips and transport guides are your key to unlocking what’s beyond Cinque Terre.